huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Lawn Darts
 - [ ] Volleyball

-#### On Friends, we learn that Monica’s parents hate Chandler because they thought he got high in college?
+#### On Friends, we learn that Monica's parents hate Chandler because they thought he got high in college?
 Who actually got high?

 - [ ] Monica
 - [x] Ross
 - [ ] Rachel

-#### In the Friends episode “The One Where Ross Got High”, Rachel’s trifle accidentally includes items from what other dish?
+#### In the Friends episode "The One Where Ross Got High", Rachel's trifle accidentally includes items from what other dish?

 - [ ] Beef Wellington
 - [ ] London Stew
-- [x] Shepherd’s Pie
+- [x] Shepherd's Pie

-#### In the Friends Thanksgiving episode where Ross won’t eat until he can name all 50 States from memory, who names 56 States?
+#### In the Friends Thanksgiving episode where Ross won't eat until he can name all 50 States from memory, who names 56 States?

 - [x] Joey
 - [ ] Rachel
 - [ ] Monica

-#### In the Friends episode “The One With Rachel’s Other Sister”, Christina Applegate plays the older sister of which Friend?
+#### In the Friends episode "The One With Rachel's Other Sister", Christina Applegate plays the older sister of which Friend?

 - [ ] Ross
 - [x] Rachel
 - [ ] Monica

-#### Because she’s a chef, which “Friends” character is usually responsible for Thanksgiving dinner?
+#### Because she's a chef, which "Friends" character is usually responsible for Thanksgiving dinner?

 - [x] Monica
 - [ ] Kathy